andrey-p/remarkable-classy/README.md

 remarkable-classy
 ===

+**NOTE**: Development for this plugin has been stopped in favour of [markdown-it-classy](https://github.com/andrey-p/markdown-it-classy).

 This is a plugin for the [remarkable](https://github.com/jonschlinkert/remarkable) markdown parser.

 Need to style some text written with markdown but are lacking that extra *oomph*?
 Plug in `remarkable-classy` to make your markup remarkable *and* classy.